International Workshop on Federated Learning in the Age of Foundation Models

 10:30 – 11:00 Coffee Break

-11:00 – 11:30 Keynote 3: MAC-Health: Multi-Agent Collaborative Decision Support for Healthcare with Federated Foundation Models, by Xiaoxiao Li
+11:00 – 11:30 Keynote 3: Advanced Federated Learning Paradigms in Extreme Heterogeneities and in the Era of Foundation Models, by Xiaoxiao Li

 11:30 – 12:30 Oral Presentation Session 1 (10 min per talk + 2 min Q&A)

-1. Jiaqi Wang, Jingtao Li, Weiming Zhuang, Chen Chen, Fenglong Ma and Lingjuan Lyu.
+1. [Best Paper Award] Jiaqi Wang, Jingtao Li, Weiming Zhuang, Chen Chen, Fenglong Ma and Lingjuan Lyu.
 Scaling Vision Foundation Models with Federated Adapter Generalization

-2. Shaoyuan Chen, Linlin You, Rui Liu, Shuo Yu and Ahmed M. Abdelmoniem.
+2. [Best Student Paper Award] Shaoyuan Chen, Linlin You, Rui Liu, Shuo Yu and Ahmed M. Abdelmoniem.
 Federated Knowledge Transfer Fine-tuning Large Server Model with Resource-Constrained IoT Clients

 3. Xueming Yan, Ziqi Wang and Yaochu Jin.
 Federated Incomplete Multi-View Clustering with Heterogeneous Graph Neural Networks